 April 22, 2015

-In last 25 years the energy intensity of buildings has decreased by over 40 percent.
+In the last 25 years, the energy intensity of buildings has decreased by over 40 percent.
 During the five year period from 2007 to 2012, the energy demand in commercial buildings has come down by about 6.4 percent, according to a study published in Bloomberg New Energy Finance.
-According to HVAC experts, the decrease in energy consumption in commercial buildings can largely be attributed to the new, more energy efficient construction, and use of new technology in old buildings including up gradation of HVAC systems.
+According to HVAC experts, the decrease in energy consumption in commercial buildings can largely be attributed to the new, more energy-efficient construction, and use of new technology in old buildings including up gradation of HVAC systems.

-An obvious way to reduce the energy consumption in a building is by the use of more energy efficient HVAC system and components.
+An obvious way to reduce the energy consumption in a building is by the use of more energy-efficient HVAC system and components.
 Retrofitting the systems to improve the energy efficiency is a great choice, and so is shifting to an entirely different system such as a geothermal system.
-However, this would involve a huge expenditure which not every building owner might be able to afford.
+However, this would involve a huge expenditure that not every building owner might be able to afford.